Skip to main content

 Partner search

-Bulgarian companies looking for a Norwegian partner, and Norwegian companies interested in Bulgaria can contact Innovation Norway’s office in Sofia.
+Innovation Norway’s office in Sofia can help connect Norwegian and Bulgarian companies.
+Both Bulgarian companies looking for a Norwegian partner and Norwegian companies interested in Bulgaria can contact Innovation Norway’s office in Sofia.

 Market Opportunities

-Bulgaria is a regional hub for information technology (IT) and business process outsourcing (BPO).
+Bulgaria is a hub for information technology and business process outsourcing.
 The country combines high levels of education and a multilingual workforce with competitive operational costs, attracting both international technology firms and a thriving local startup ecosystem.
-Theinnovation ecosystem sees rapid growth in areas such as software development, artificial intelligence, fintech and cybersecurity.
+The innovation ecosystem sees growth in areas such as software development, artificial intelligence, fintech and cybersecurity.

 The robotics and mechatronics industries are expanding, supported by Bulgaria’s strong engineering background and a growing network of innovation and technology centers.